Kernelization Using Structural Parameters on Sparse Graph Classes: Introduction

 \section{Introduction}

 Data preprocessing has always been a part of algorithm design.
 The last decade has seen steady progress in the area of \emph{kernelization}, an area which deals with the design of polynomial-time preprocessing algorithms.
-These algorithms compress an input instance of a parameterized problem into an equivalent output instance whose size is bounded by some (small) function of the parameter.
+These algorithms compress an input instance of a parameterized problem into an equivalent output instance whose size is bounded by some function of the parameter.
 Parameterized complexity theory guarantees the existence of such \emph{kernels} for problems that are \emph{fixed-parameter tractable}.
-Of special interest are cases for which the size of the output instance is bounded by a polynomial (or even linear) function of the parameter, the so-called \emph{polynomial (or linear) kernels}.
+Some problems admit stronger kernelization in the sense that the size of the output instance is bounded by a polynomial (or even linear) function of the parameter, the so-called \emph{polynomial (or linear) kernels}. \looseness-1